discordjs/guide/guide/popular-topics/builders.md

 ### Timestamps

-With `time()` you can format UNIX timestamps and dates into a Discord timestring.
+With `time()`, you can format UNIX timestamps and dates into a Discord time string.

 ```js
 const { time } = require('@discordjs/builders');